-On 27 January 2011, the Group entered a provisional agreement for sale and purchase with an independent third party in relation to the disposal of the whole block of property located in 47 Hung To Road, Kwun Tong, Hong Kong (the "Property") at a consideration of HK\$286,000,000 (the "Disposal").
-The Disposal is expected to be completed on or before 23 September 2011.
-The Board considers that the recent real property market in Hong Kong has been very buoyant and the value of the Property has appreciated significantly; the Directors consider that it is in the interests of the Company and its shareholders to dispose of the Property capitalising on favourable market conditions to realise capital gain and enhance the working capital of the Company.
-The net proceed from the Disposal will be used for future investments which may be in the principal line of business of the Group.
+On 27 January 2011, the Group entered into a provisional agreement for sale and purchase with an independent third party on the disposal of the whole block of property located at 47 Hung To Road, Kwun Tong, Hong Kong (the "Disposal") at a consideration of HK\$286,000,000 (the "Consideration").
+The Disposal was completed on 23 September 2011 and the Consideration was fully received by the Group.
+After the completion of the Disposal, the Group recorded a gain of approximately HK\$55,477,000 and the net proceeds will used for future investments which may be in the principal line of business of the Group.